 Many utility energy efficiency programs are beginning to consider opportunities to improve energy performance of buildings by incenting stretch code standards.
 Read More

 State Stretch Codes

-Stretch codes provide an opportunity to train the building and development communities in advanced building practices before the underlying energy code undergoes improvements.
-They also help accelerate the market acceptance and adoption of more stringent energy efficiency codes in the future.
+Stretch codes provide an opportunity to train the building and development communities in advanced building practices before the underlying energy code is improved.
+They also help accelerate market acceptance and adoption of more stringent energy efficiency codes in the future.
 Several states are successfully using stretch codes to improve building efficiency.
 Read More